jozefg/blog/posts/2015-08-26-type-in-type.md

 Once unfolded, we'd get a goal along the lines of `member(U{i}; U{i}) -> void`.
 We immediately apply `intro` to this though.
-Now we have two subgoals, one is the result of applying `intro`, namely we have a hypothesis `x : member(U{i}; U{i})` and a goal `void`.
+Now we have two subgoals; one is the result of applying `intro`, namely a hypothesis `x : member(U{i}; U{i})` and a goal `void`.
 The second subgoal is the "well-formedness" obligation.